b-casey/OpenSMACX/README.md

 Tested with CodeBlocks using GCC 8.1.0 compiler.
 Added project file (cbp) courtesy of induktio.

+v0.2
+* Veh, Map and Base related code that sets the groundwork to work on more complex functions.
+* Engine classes: Font, Spot, Time.
+* Total decompiled and redirected function count: 308

+Bug Fixes:
+* Added an additional check to facility_avail() that prevents the Caretakers from being given the ability of selecting the secret project "Ascent to Transcendence".
+This goes against their core philosophy and would cause them to declare war on themselves if initiated.
+* Sealurks no longer receive a movement penalty when moving through Sea Fungus.
+They are now treated the same as an "Isle of the Deep" as intended.
+This was likely an oversight to add the specific check to hex_cost().
+* Added a new check inside facility_avail() that prevents building Paradise Garden if you have Punishment Sphere built or in queue.
+There is a check to prevent Punishment Sphere from being constructed if you have Paradise Garden but not vise versa.
+Paradise Garden and Punishment Sphere are antithetical facilities where you can build either one in any given base, but you were never suppose to be able to build both.
+* Fixed a bug in DirectPlay multiplayer that likely caused a performance hit when moving units due to a faulty coordinate check.
+Whenever the stack_fix() function was called by moving a unit or other actions, it would cause every stack of units on the map to be sorted in a certain way (at least temporarily) as well as redundantly sorting the same stack once for every unit on the map.
+* Removed an extra space displayed for certain prototype statistics (Ex.
+Transport Foil) shown in the Military Command Nexus via say_stats() function.
+* Fixed logic inside offense_proto() and armor_proto() where under certain conditions the game would try to compare an arbitrary memory value against the Spore Launcher basic unit id.
+If they matched, non-PSI units would display incorrect offense and defense values.
+This happened any time you clicked on a non-PSI unit when calculating its offensive value.
+It was just incredibly rare the memory address value would match the Spore Launcher id.
+While it was unlikely this would be triggered by armor_proto() due to logic flow, added in a preventative bound check anyway.
+* Fixed a bug in Time::pulse(void(__cdecl *)(int), int, uint32_t, uint32_t) where the Timer event could have persisted and executed continuously when it should have executed only once.
+The affected code branch was never used by the original game.
+* Miscellaneous additional error handling or bound checks to various functions (see source).

+Enhancement:
+* Added the ability to set a reactor value (1-4) for #UNITS inside alpha/x.txt.
+To do so, add a comma after the Abil field with the value of the reactor you want for the unit.
+If no value or a value of 0 is set, it defaults to 1 (Fission Plant) like the original code.
+For SMACX only, there are two exceptions where the default isn't 1 but 2 (Battle Ogre MK2) and 3 (Battle Ogre MK3).
+The Ogre defaults can still be overridden.
+  Ex.
+"Colony Pod,..., 00000000000000000000000000,4" will give Colony Pods a Singularity Engine.
+* Added some basic randomization for sea base name order.
+This mostly affects Pirates since the randomization method isn't great for a small list of names.
+Base name count increases once all names inside faction files and basename.txt are exhausted rather than stopping.

 v0.1
 * Parsing in alpha/x.txt and faction text files complete